 In python, if you want two functions to share a single mutable integer variable, you can declare a global myInt.

-It would be in the global idic/namespace. q[=] has special meaning like
+It would be in the global idic/namespace. q[=] on myInt has special meaning similar to

 Alternatively, you can wrap the int in a singular list and call list mutator methods, without q[=].